CreativeSDK/web-getting-started-samples/image-editor-ui-angular-express-hi-res/readme.md

 ## Learn more

-Check out the [Getting started guide](https://creativesdk.adobe.com/docs/web/#/articles/gettingstarted/index.html) for configuration options and more!
+Check out the [High Resolution image editing guide](https://creativesdk.adobe.com/docs/android/#/articles/highresolution/index.html) for configuration options and more!